-Stress is a natural response when faced with challenging situations, and it can actually be really helpful in small doses.
-It can energise you and make you feel more switched on to help you manage pressure and deal with tricky situations.
-However, too much stress over a long period of time can become unhelpful and hard to deal with.
+Stress is a natural response to challenging situations, and it can be helpful in small doses.
+It can energise you and make you feel more switched on and able to deal with tricky situations.
+However, too much stress over a long period of time can be hard to deal with.

-Everybody has different reactions to stress.
-However, some of the more common things that tend to stress us out are:
+Some of the more common things that tend to stress people out are:

-Financial stress (especially if they live out of home)
+- financial stress (especially if you live out of home)

 When you should step in

 Stress impacts everyone at some point or other.
 If a mate seems constantly stressed out and rarely, if ever, appears to be on top of things or in control, it’s probably a sign that they need support from a friend.
 You might find that they’re: